 How much content work, landing page development, email automation, outreach, SEO or social media work could a professional handle within two business days a month?

-How long would it take until that content picks traction and generates a steady and consistent traffic growth – even if it targets the right marketing venues given the predefined buyer personas (unless the marketer has to navigate and organize the entire marketing strategy from scratch and coordinate a possible redesign)?
+How long would it take until that content picks traction and generates a steady and consistent traffic growth – even if it targets the right marketing venues given the predefined buyer personas (unless the marketer has to navigate and organize the entire demand generation strategy from scratch and coordinate a possible redesign)?

 Now compare it to the average number of calls per day being 150–300 cold calls daily, or 300–600 monthly calls within the quota, or the seemingly sure “Cost per click” model in paid advertisement.